bwplotka/my/web/content/posts/bingo.md

 ---
 authors:
 - name: "Bartek Płotka"
-date: 2020-06-02
+date: 2020-06-04
-linktitle: Require a Go Tool for Your Project?
+linktitle: Need to Version Go Tools for Your Project?
 That's a Bingo!
 type:
 - post
 - posts
-title: Require a Go Tool for Your Project?
+title: Need to Version Go Tools for Your Project?
 That's a Bingo!
 weight: 1
 categories:
 - go